 This item was last sold on : 01/11/20

 |Rancho Del Sol||Homepage|

-Lavender Gem tangelos are available during the late winter months and into the spring.
+Lavender Gem tangelos are available for a limited season in the mid to late winter through early spring.

-Someone spotted Lavender Gem using the Specialty Produce app for iPhone and Android.
+People have shared Lavender Gem Tangelos using the Specialty Produce app for iPhone and Android.